gottacatchenall/dissertation_prospectus/tex/prospectus.md

   - niche model
   - allesina, likelihood function to infer niche model parameters from real food webs
     - a way to generate food-webs with similar topological structure to an empirical web, to use simulation to make statement about stability

+One of the most powerful tools for problem-solving in mathematics is paying attention to what is _invariant_ about a system, meaning that which does not change in the system, even as we adjust its parameters (Polya citation?).
+Ecosystems vary in seemingly dimensionless ways.
+Yet, we can still find an invariant in ecology---the amount of energy per unit area on the planet is a measurable value, and insofar as we have any undisputed "laws" in science, one that is commonly accepted is that energy has to go somewhere.

+The application of thermodynamics to trophic communities led to a renaissance(?) in our understanding of trophic community structure.
+We directly had measureable things we could test against a model's expectation, like allometric scaling (cite), metabolic use (cite), and energy-efficiency in trophic interactions (cite).
+This enabled us to make more sophistocated predictions about community structure in empirical systems (stouffer paper, trophic theory islandbiogeo), and to further develop generative models of ecological networks that fit empirical food-webs.

 It's true, the word 'bioenergetic' does sound like I'm about to try to sell you a collection of conveniently-priced crystals that will keep the bears away.
 However, it is fewer syllables than any of its potential synonyms, so I'm hoping we'll just be able to meet in the middle on this one.